22Navya/librarymanagement-master/README.md

 ```

 ## Drawbacks/LoopHoles
-- Anyone can be Admin.
+- Anyone can be librarian.